10-Q 1 form10-q.htm

 NOTE 1: BASIS OF PRESENTATION

-Biomerica, Inc. and its subsidiaries (which includes wholly-owned subsidiaries, Biomerica de Mexico and BioEurope GmbH) is a biomedical technology company that develops, patents, manufactures and markets advanced diagnostic and therapeutic products used at the point-of-care (physicians’ offices and over-the-counter through drugstores and online) and in hospital/clinical laboratories for detection and/or treatment of medical conditions and diseases.
-Our diagnostic test kits are used to analyze blood, urine, nasal or fecal material from patients in the diagnosis of various diseases, food intolerances and other medical complications, or to measure the level of specific hormones, antibodies, antigens or other substances, which may exist in the human body in extremely small concentrations.
-The Company’s products are designed to enhance the health and well-being of people, while reducing total healthcare costs.
+Biomerica, Inc. and its subsidiaries (which includes wholly-owned subsidiaries, Biomerica de Mexico and BioEurope GmbH) is a global biomedical technology company that develops, patents, manufactures and markets advanced diagnostic and therapeutic products used at the point-of-care (physicians’ offices and over-the-counter through drugstores and online) and in hospital/clinical laboratories for detection and/or treatment of medical conditions and diseases.
+Our diagnostic test products utilize immunoassay technology to analyze blood, urine, nasal, or fecal material from patients in the diagnosis of various diseases, food intolerances and other medical complications, and to measure the level of specific hormones, antibodies, antigens, or other substances, which may exist in the human body in extremely small concentrations.
+Our other existing products are primarily focused on gastrointestinal diseases, food intolerances, and certain esoteric tests.
+Company’s products are designed to enhance the health and well-being of people, while reducing total healthcare costs.

-Our primary focus is the research, development, commercialization and eventual regulatory approval, of patented, diagnostic-guided therapy (“DGT”) products based on our inFoods® Technology platform that treat gastrointestinal diseases, such as irritable bowel syndrome (“IBS”), and other inflammatory diseases.
-These inFoods based products are directed at chronic inflammatory illnesses that are widespread and common, and as such address very large markets.
-The first product we are launching using this patented inFoods Technology is our inFoods IBS product which uses a simple blood sample to identify patient-specific foods that, when removed from their diet, may alleviate IBS symptoms such as pain, bloating, diarrhea, cramping and constipation.
-Instead of broad and difficult to manage dietary restrictions, the inFoods IBS product works by identifying a patient’s above normal immunoreactivity to a panel of specific foods that have been shown to often be problematic to IBS sufferers.
-A food identified as positive (causing an abnormally high immune response in the patient) is simply removed from the diet to help alleviate IBS symptoms.
+Our primary focus is the research, development, commercialization and in certain cases regulatory approval, of patented, diagnostic-guided therapy (“DGT”) products to treat gastrointestinal diseases, such as irritable bowel syndrome (“IBS”), and other inflammatory diseases.
+These products are directed at chronic inflammatory illnesses that are widespread, common, and address very large markets.
+Our inFoods® IBS product uses a simple blood sample and is designed to identify patient-specific foods that, when removed from the diet, may alleviate IBS symptoms such as pain, bloating, diarrhea, and constipation.
+Instead of broad and difficult to manage dietary restrictions, the inFoods® IBS product works by identifying specific foods that may be causing an abnormally high immune response in the patient.
+A food identified as positive, which is causing an abnormal immune response in the patient, is simply removed from the diet to help alleviate IBS symptoms.

-Our products that accounted for all of our revenues during the nine months ended February 29, 2024, are primarily focused on gastrointestinal diseases, colorectal diseases, food intolerances, and certain esoteric tests.
-These diagnostic test products utilize immunoassay technology.
-Most of our products are CE marked and/or sold for diagnostic use where they are registered by each country’s regulatory agency.
+Our existing medical diagnostic products are sold worldwide primarily in two markets: a) clinical laboratories and b) point-of-care (physicians’ offices and over-the-counter drugstores such as Walmart and CVS Pharmacy).
+Most of our products are Conformite Europeenne (“CE”) marked and/or sold for diagnostic use where they are registered by each country’s regulatory agency.
 In addition, some products are cleared for sale in the United States by the FDA.

 NOTE 2: SIGNIFICANT ACCOUNTING POLICIES